MS269/bread-collection/README.md

 ## Bakery

-- [ ] Show visitOrNot and etc if exist
+- [ ] Show visitCheck and etc if exist
-- [ ] Blur bakery based on visitDay and then visitOrNot
+- [ ] Blur bakery based on visitDay and then visitCheck
 - [ ] Add navigation to areas
 - [ ] Connect with map API